Madis0/sodium-fabric-translations/README.md

 **By submitting translations, you are agreeing to have them licensed under the [Creative Commons Zero (CC0)](https://creativecommons.org/share-your-work/public-domain/cc0/) license.**

 You can contribute to the translation effort on our Crowdin [project page](https://crowdin.com/project/sodium-fabric)!
 First you'll need to [register](https://accounts.crowdin.com/register) a Crowdin account if you haven't already.
 Translators are able to **translate** (submit a translation for an untranslated phrase), **suggest** (propose a better translation compared to an existing one), or **vote** (vote up or down the quality of a translation).

+Please note that new versions will be created **every Saturday if there are changes**.
+If you don't see the most recent translations, please check back later for a new release.

 For more information on using Crowdin, please see their "[Intro For Volunteer Translators](https://support.crowdin.com/for-volunteer-translators/)" support page.